 Overall, the course aims to create Wildlife Ambassadors and strengthen co-existence between the community, wildlife and the landscape in which they exist.

-The objectives of the curriculum include graduating students who:
+The objectives of the curriculum are to produce student graduates who:

 - Are knowledgable about the importance of taking care of our natural world